 - and stimulating curiosity about the world around them.

 When students join in Year 7, they begin a five- or seven-year learning and development journey to academic success, with each year having its own distinct identity.

 We are committed to a three-year Key Stage 3 and use the time and freedom this provides to innovate and design a curriculum that captures the imagination of all our students, and fosters enjoyment and enthusiasm for a wide range of subjects.
-Students in Years 7 and 8 undertake a Resilience curriculum to support their acquisition of the cross-curricular skills and knowledge needed to be successful throughout school and beyond.
+Students in Years 7 and 8 undertake a resilience curriculum as part of their PDT lessons to support their acquisition of the cross-curricular skills and knowledge needed to be successful throughout school and beyond.
 Most classes are mixed ability with teachers using a combination of challenge and support to ensure all students make excellent progress, regardless of their starting points.

 In Key Stage 4, it is important to ensure that students receive an education that is broad, balanced and relevant.
 Our Key Stage 4 curriculum is made up of compulsory (core) subjects and chosen subjects that enables students to follow courses appropriate to their interests and abilities.
 Students will follow a total of four option choices in all - reducing to three from 2020.
 We offer a range of qualifications, namely GCSEs, V-Certs, OCR nationals and Cambridge National Certificate.
 Firstly, our ambition is for all of our students to achieve to the maximum of their potential.
 We believe that studying a modern foreign language is important and we encourage students to consider very carefully before deciding not to continue with a language at KS4.
 Despite all of this, it is still their choice, and whilst it is in their best interests to consider very carefully all of the advice they are given, ultimately, they should and must decide.
 For this reason, the school has not made the study of this subject compulsory.